awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-getting-started.md

 AWS IoT Core for LoRaWAN helps you connect and manage wireless LoRaWAN \(low\-power long\-range Wide Area Network\) devices and replaces the need for you to develop and operate a LNS\.
 Long range WAN \(LoRaWAN\) devices and gateways can connect to AWS IoT Core by using AWS IoT Core for LoRaWAN\.

-## To get started using AWS IoT Core for LoRaWAN<a name="connect-iot-lorawan-get-started-resources"></a>
-+

-**Select the wireless devices and LoRaWAN gateways that you'll need**
-The [AWS Partner Device Catalog](https://devices.amazonaws.com/search?page=1&sv=iotclorawan) contains gateways and developer kits that are qualified for use with AWS IoT Core for LoRaWAN\.
-For more information, see [Using qualified gateways from the AWS Partner Device Catalog](connect-iot-lorawan-manage-gateways.md#connect-iot-lorawan-qualified-gateways)\.
-+

-**Add your wireless devices and LoRaWAN gateways to AWS IoT Core for LoRaWAN**
-[Connecting gateways and devices to AWS IoT Core for LoRaWAN](#connect-iot-lorawan-getting-started) gives you information about how to describe your resources and add your wireless devices and LoRaWAN gateways to AWS IoT Core for LoRaWAN\.
-You'll also learn how to configure the other AWS IoT Core for LoRaWAN resources that you'll need to manage these devices and send their data to AWS services\.
-+

-**Complete your AWS IoT Core for LoRaWAN solution**
-Start with [our sample AWS IoT Core for LoRaWAN solution](https://github.com/aws-samples/aws-iot-core-lorawan) and make it yours\.

 ## Naming conventions for your devices, gateways, profiles, and destinations<a name="connect-iot-lorawan-naming-convention"></a>

 Before you get started with AWS IoT Core for LoRaWAN and creating the resources, consider the naming convention of your devices, gateways, and destination\.